kufu-ai/kanvas/README.md

 **Example**:

-A more complete example of the whole configuration which involves environments are shown below for your reference.
+A more complete example of the whole configuration which involves `environments`, `defaults`, and `after` are shown below for your reference.

 ```
 environments: